Directional emission of a readout resonator for qubit measurement: Sample and Setup

 The transmon qubit and resonators are comprised of layers of thin-film aluminum on a silicon substrate.
 Airbridges are patterned to mitigate the formation of slot-line modes.
 The measured device parameters are listed in Table~\ref{tab:params}.
 We note that the reduced $T_2$ is expected, as we are far detuned from the flux-insensitive sweet spot at $\abs{\Phi/\Phi_0}=0$ \cite{koch_charge-insensitive_2007}.

 The diagram of the experimental setup is shown in Fig.~\ref{fig:fridge-diagram}.
 We conducted the experiment in a Bluefors LD400 dilution refrigerator with a base temperature of \SI{15}{mK} at the mixing chamber (MXC).
 The device is enclosed by a superconducting aluminum shield, which is nested within a Cryoperm shield mounted at the MXC.
+To mitigate the presence of high-energy photons, low-pass filters are included at the qubit drive line (VLF-8400+) and readout input and output lines (RLC-F-30-12.4).
 Microwave readout and drive tones are applied by a QICK ZCU111 RFSoC FPGA \cite{stefanazzi_qick_2022}.
 The sample is housed within a custom package that is designed to suppress modes below \SI{17}{GHz}, which is more than sufficient for the experiment to avoid deleterious effects on qubit lifetime \cite{huang_microwave_2021}.
+An isolator is used at the input of the device, since its cryogenic return loss is rated for \SI{-28}{dB} at our readout frequency, compared to our attenuators which are rated for \SI{-19}{dB} return loss.

 We calibrate to a through line that bypasses the sample and package (see Fig.~\ref{fig:fridge-diagram}).
 Based on the measured $|S_{21}|$ away from the resonant point in Fig.~\ref{fig:app-plot-S21mag}, we estimate a package loss of \SI{0.28}{dB}.
+The measured transmission characteristics are listed in Table~\ref{tab:S21}.